Prepare For Closing

 - Underwriting Fee: A fee to cover the costs of the underwriting process, which is the analysis of the risk involved in making a mortgage loan.

-As you see, closing costs can be a complex issue, but your lender will provide you with a Good Faith Estimate (GFE) that lists closing items and their approximate costs so that you know in advance what to expect.
+As you see, closing costs can be a complex issue, but your lender will provide you with a Loan Estimate (LE) that lists closing items and their approximate costs so that you know in advance what to expect.
 The details of the closing are handled by your lender and the various other professionals to help you prepare for a smooth closing.